 It is very important that parents and students communicate any access or equipment issues to school.
-So far we have managed to lend 42 laptops to families.
-Despite these high numbers, we have capacity to lend out further devices to those in need.

 We have set up a Google training room which contains tutorial videos and other resources to aid you as a parent/carer to help your son/daughter navigate their way through Google Classroom and the apps related to it.